QuentinAM/QuentinAM/README.md

 ### Hi there 👋
-I'm Quentin, I'm 18 years old, and will be on september studying for the second year at EPITA, an engineering school.
+I'm Quentin, I'm 18 years old, studying for the second year at EPITA, an engineering school.

 ### Current main project(s)